Home > NLP Articles > The Business of NLP > NLP in Education - Why is there so little?

-NLP in Education - Why is there so little?
+NLP in Education - why is there so little?

+During my Practitioner course, a show of hands survey was performed to gauge the background of the course members.
+There was the usual mix of therapists, business managers, and IT professionals (something about NLP just seems to attract IT people!).
 Within the entire room, there was not one person from the teaching profession - not one person who was planning to use NLP in education.

 Teaching seems like an area in which NLP could be hugely beneficial, but it does not seem to have been taken on board.